txyon/MoNE_Portfolio/README.md

 .

 One of the techniques taught in the neuromorphic sensing unit was lens selection and Field of View (FOV).
-Below is a table covering three different lenses at three different rudimentary distances from the star map.
+Below is a table covering three lenses at three different rudimentary distances from the star map.
 As the camera would be passing over the "stars" in the y direction, it was necessary to tune the physical dimensions to this.
 Ideally, the single stand light should show as a single pixel.
 With this assumption, using the stand thickness of 0.4mm, a desired FOV in the y direction is calculated by multiplying 0.4 by 720 (sensor pixel height), returning 288mm.
 The distance between the lens and lights could not be tuned to achieve a measurement as close to this.
 The actual FOV achieved on the y-axis using a 12mm lens was 259mm due to the constraints in the fixed point height adjustments.

 | Lens | Distance(mm) | Height(mm) | Width(mm) |
 |------|--------------|------------|-----------|